 Green Homes Grants for Solar Thermal

-Under the government’s Green Homes Grants scheme, between September 2020 and March 2021 you can apply for a grant to cover two-thirds of the cost of installing solar thermal panels.
+Under the government's Green Homes Grants scheme, between September 2020 and March 2022 you can apply for a solar panel grant to cover two-thirds of the cost of installing solar thermal panels.

 Many UK homeowners want to reduce their heating bills and carbon footprint by installing solar thermal panels, but most do not have the money available to cover the upfront costs.
 To address this, the government is introducing the Green Homes Grants scheme which will give UK homeowners up to £5,000 (£10,000 for the lowest income households) towards the cost of installing a solar thermal heating system.